 Food production plays an essential role in the global economy.
 As population growth explodes worldwide, solidifying that role becomes increasingly important.
-Offering the widest range of agricultural futures and options on futures of any exchange, CME Group allows farmers, ranchers, processors, distributors, packagers, wholesalers, retailers and producers to meet the challenges they see and plan for the ones they don’t.
+Offering the widest range of agricultural futures and options on futures of any exchange, CME Group allows farmers, ranchers, producers, processors, distributors, packagers, wholesalers and retailers to meet the challenges they see and plan for the ones they don’t.

 Do more with less.
 It’s an all-too-common refrain for food producers around the world who find themselves in a race to serve a growing population.